Your Bowling Center closes after 35 years - News & Views

 Originally opened in 1982 as West Georgia Bowling Center, the facility was purchased by Mahmoud Nabulsi in 2005.
 At the time, Mahmoud was the manager, so he was very familiar with the business.

 After purchasing the business, he undertook a major renovation and tried various activities for the other half of the building, known as World of Fun.
-World of Fun always had plenty of arcade games and pool tables in part of the area, and at one point had an indoor mini golf, and a laser maze.
+World of Fun always had plenty of arcade games and pool tables in part of the area, and at one point had an indoor mini golf, inflatables and a laser maze called Lazer Frenzy, all at different periods of time.

 The center had many loyal long term customers, but was hampered by a rough economy during the recession, as residents were spending less on recreation.
 A hidden location, and the opening of Thunderzone in Douglasville also made it difficult for the business to support the overhead of the big building.

 Despite the difficulties, there was still a large regular crowd who enjoyed the center, or who played in leagues.
-Customers posting on the Facebook page expressed their sadness, posted fun memories, and thanked the owner, Mahmoud Nabulsi, for all that the bowling center had done in the community.
+Customers posting on the Your Bowling Center Facebook Page expressed their sadness, posted fun memories, and thanked the owner, Mahmoud Nabulsi, for all that the bowling center had done in the community.

 Chapel Hill News & Views has a special tie to this business, as back in 2001, when the magazine was only a year old, West Georgia Bowling Center hosted one of the weeks of the News & Views Celebrity Survival Challenge.
 This was an event where local celebrities like the Mayor, County Commission Chairman, Sheriff, and others competed in a number of off the wall events, and sold raffle tickets to raise money for Charity.
 A couple of the events were "Speed Mini Golf" where contestants had to complete the course in the shortest time possible, and "Spin Bowling", where the contestants had to spin around several times, then try to bowl, while slightly dizzy.
 Having great sites like the bowling center, and the mall helped the contest raise over $50,000 for local charities.

-It's obvious that despite it being vacant now, the center will live on in the memories of many Douglas County residents.
+It's obvious that despite it being vacant now, the Your Bowling Center will live on in the memories of many Douglas County residents.
 I know it will always be a fond memory of mine.

 Leave a Reply